NativeScript/plugins/packages/biometrics/README.md

 ### `verifyBiometric`

-Note that on the iOS simulator this will just `resolve()`.
-TODO - is this true
+Note that on the iOS simulator use Features->Face ID  menu items to enroll a face and signal successs/failure to recognize a face. verifyBiometric will fail on IOS simulator.

 ```typescript
 biometricAuth